-A. Undergraduate Rates.
-The Board recognizes that campuses may experience circumstances that suggest an across-the-board change in undergraduate tuition may be needed at one or more institutions.
-In the event that circumstances lead a campus or campuses to the conclusion that a change in undergraduate tuition rates is needed, campuses are permitted to bring proposals for undergraduate tuition changes to the Board for its consideration.
-Campuses wishing to submit requests for undergraduate tuition changes will conduct a process that includes meaningful participation by and input from students.
-A student involvement form signed by the student body president, or designee, should be included with any campus-initiated tuition increase request.
-A campus will consider the following factors when creating an undergraduate tuition proposal:
+The Board recognizes that campuses may experience circumstances that suggest that an across-the-board change in undergraduate tuition may be needed at one or more institutions.
+In the event that circumstances lead a campus or campuses to the conclusion that a change in undergraduate tuition rates is needed, campuses are permitted to bring proposals for undergraduate tuition changes before the Board for its consideration.
+Campuses wishing to submit requests for undergraduate tuition changes will conduct a process that includes consultation with participation by students.
+A campus will consider the following factors when creating an undergraduate tuition proposal.

-1. Availability of state general fund revenue to maintain quality and access within the campuses of the University of North Carolina System;

-2. Evidence of institutional efforts to manage costs through increases in productivity, budget flexibility, and/or efficiency improvements;

-3. Analysis of the impact of tuition and fee charges on student access to the constituent institutions of the University of North Carolina System as measured by the college-going rate and other metrics so as not to limit access to the University;

-4. Changes in various price and income indices (e.g., North Carolina per capita personal income, Consumer Price Index, Higher Education Price Index, Median Household Income);

-5. The current level of student charges (tuition, fees, room and board) at UNC System institutions and whether campuses have proposed campus or program tuition differentials for the budget period that would be in addition to general increases in tuition;

-6. Analysis of student indebtedness levels within the University, viewed in the context of student attrition rates;

-7. Availability of financial aid and amount of unmet need.
+- i.
+Availability of State general fund revenue to maintain quality and access within the campuses of the University of North Carolina; - ii.
+Evidence of institutional efforts to manage costs through increases in productivity, budget flexibility, and/or efficiency improvements; - Analysis of the impact of tuition and fee charges on student access to the campuses of the University of North Carolina as measured by the college-going rate and other metrics so as not to limit access to the University; - iv.
+Changes in various price and income indices (e.g., North Carolina per capita personal income, Consumer Price Index, Higher Education Price Index); - v.
+The current level of student charges (tuition, fees, room and board) at UNC institutions and whether campuses have proposed campus or program tuition differentials for the budget period that would be in addition to general increases in tuition; - vi.
+Analysis of student indebtedness levels within the University, viewed in the context of student attrition rates; - vii.
+Availability of financial aid and tuition remission and amount of unmet need.
 Financial aid should be reviewed in the context of the different missions of the institutions, the diverse capacities of the institutions to provide financial assistance and the contrasting needs of students attending the institutions.

-B. Graduate and Professional Tuition Rates.
+- viii.
+A plan for the intended use of additional tuition receipts (e.g., needed improvements to the educational program, funding for competitive salary increases, financial aid, etc.) - 3.
+Graduate and Professional Tuition

 The Board of Governors will permit individual campuses to initiate requests for Board approval of different base or program tuition rates at the graduate and professional level.
 If a campus explores the possibility of developing such a request, it will present evidence to ensure that students in the affected graduate and/or professional programs have been consulted.
-Graduate and professional schools should establish rates consistent with each program's unique market and academic requirements.
-Tuition for graduate and professional students will be set with an emphasis on maintaining and increasing the excellence of the institution's graduate and professional programs as well as ensuring access.
-To the extent possible, there should be full tuition remission for graduate assistants to improve an institution's competitiveness in recruiting and retaining highly qualified nonresident graduate students.
+Tuition for graduate and professional students will be set with an emphasis on maintaining and increasing the excellence of the campus' graduate and professional programs as well as ensuring access.
+To the extent possible, there should be full tuition remission for graduate assistants to improve a campus' competitiveness in recruiting and retaining highly qualified nonresident graduate students.

 In reviewing potential criteria to recommend as a basis for deciding when specific graduate or professional tuition differentials may be appropriate at a particular institution, a flexible policy framework that allows judgments to be reached based on a number of factors is preferable either to cost-based formulas or to discipline or program typologies that treat all academic or professional programs the same.
-In particular, a flexible approach based on the unique factors associated with specific programs is desirable because of the potential mix of graduate and professional programs that one may find within any given school or college, e.g., a professional school may offer a Ph.D. program in addition to one or more professional degree programs.
-Therefore, the campuses will consider the following factors in developing graduate and professional school tuition proposals:
+In particular, a flexible approach based on the unique factors associated with specific programs is desirable because of the potential mix of graduate and professional programs that one may find within any given school or college; e.g., a professional school may offer a Ph.D. program in addition to one or more professional degree programs.
+Therefore, the campuses will consider the following factors in developing graduate and professional school tuition proposals.